urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

    Flash the provided code to both ESP32s using Thonny IDE or any ESP32-Micropython-compatible platform.

 4. **Build the endoskeleton:**
+   **Please refer to the [build plans](https://github.com/urnormalcoderbb/DIY-Animatronic-Endoskeleton/tree/main/Endo%20build%20plan%20PDFS) directory for detailed reference and step-by-step guidance!**
+   The build plan offers diagrams, part lists, and assembly instructions.
-   (3D files and full build guide coming soon!
-For now, use foam, bamboo skewers, and cardboard as a temporary structure.)
+   If you want to experiment or prototype, you can still use foam, bamboo skewers, and cardboard as a temporary structure.
-   Use the 3d files in 3d endo plan for reference to build the body.
+   Use the 3D files (in `3d endo plan`) for reference to build the body.
-   Now for the Hinges and Joints:
+   For Hinges and Joints:
-   You can use simple Hinges and Joints.
-No need for gears at all!
+   You can use simple hinges and joints—no need for gears at all!
-   Just search for simple hinges AND Movable joints in Robotics on Google, and you will see tons of them!
+   Just search for simple hinges AND movable joints in robotics on Google, and you will see tons of them!
+   Or you can take a look at the DIY hinges and joints PDF in the Endo Build Plan PDFS

 ---